-- help develop lively enquiring minds, with the ability to question and argue rationally and to apply themselves to tasks and physical skills
+Helping to develop lively, enquiring minds with the ability to question and argue rationally and to apply themselves to tasks and physical skills;

-- help pupils acquire the knowledge and skills relevant to adult life and employment in a fast changing world
+Helping pupils to acquire the knowledge and skills relevant to adult life and employment in a fast-changing world;

-- encourage pupils to use language and number effectively
+Encouraging pupils to use language and number effectively;

-- promote pupils’ understanding of the world in which they live and the interdependence of individuals, groups and nations
+Promoting pupils’ understanding of the world in which they live and the interdependence of individuals, groups and nations;

-- encourage respect for religious and moral values and tolerance of other races, religions and ways of life
+Encouraging respect for religious and moral values and tolerance of other races, religions and ways of life;

-- establish an environment within which teaching and non-teaching staff, school managers, advisory colleagues, parents and future parents can work together for the successful achievement of these aims
+Establishing an environment within which teaching and non-teaching staff, school managers, advisory colleagues, parents and future parents can work together for the successful achievement of these aims.

 Throughout the school we adopt an inter-disciplinary topic approach to curriculum planning.
-We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum (KS1 & KS2) and early learning goals (FS), and there is planned progression in all curriculum areas.
+We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum (KS1 & KS2) and Early Learning Goals (EYFS), and there is planned progression in all curriculum areas.

 ‘Speaking’ is fundamental to a young child’s learning and development.
 Children are encouraged and helped to speak clearly, with confidence and expression in order to communicate their ideas and feelings with others.
 The need to ‘Listen’ to others and respond appropriately is also identified.
 These skills in Speaking & Listening are a focus in all areas of the curriculum.